Kirk Of St Nicholas, Aberdeen

 History

 The earliest mention of a church on the site of the present Kirk can be found in a Papal document of 1151.
-Given Aberdeen's proximity to the sea, St Nicholas was chosen as the patron saint of New Aberdeen, as patron saint of commerce.
+Given Aberdeen's proximity to the sea, Saint Nicholas was chosen as the patron saint of New Aberdeen, as patron saint of commerce.

 The Kirk was enlarged in the 15th century.
 St Nicholas and St Mary's, Dundee, were probably the largest parish churches in medieval Scotland.
 This work was dedicated by Bishop Elphinstone in 1498.
-The 500th anniversary of the dedication of the enlarged church was marked with the installation of a special stained glass window at the main entrance to the Kirk, overlooking Drum's Aisle.
+The 500th anniversary of the dedication of the enlarged church was marked with the installation of a special stained-glass window at the main entrance to the Kirk, overlooking Drum's Aisle.

 The church contains the Drum Aisle (the ancient burial-place of the Irvines of Drum Castle) and the Collison Aisle, which divide the two congregations and which formed the transepts of the 12th-century church of St Nicholas (architectural detail survives from this period).
 The West Church was built between 1751 and 1755, to plans given to the burgh by James Gibbs, in the Italian style, on the site of the medieval nave, the East in 1834 in Gothic-revival style on the site of the choir.
 In 1874 a fire destroyed the East Church and the old central tower with its lead-clad timber spire and its fine peal of nine bells, one of which, Laurence or "Lowrie", was 4 ft (1.2 m) in diameter at the mouth, 3.5 ft (1.1 m) high and very thick.
 The church was rebuilt and a massive granite tower erected over the intervening aisles, a new carillon of 36 bells, cast in Belgium, being installed to commemorate the Victorian jubilee of 1887.
 Because the tuning of these bells by van Aerschot was not so good, the bells were replaced in 1950 with 48 bells made by Gillett & Johnston, it is now one of the largest carillons in the British Isles.

 The building includes two sanctuaries under one roof (though only one is now used).
 Following considerable decay, the old nave collapsed in approximately 1742.
-A rebuilt church – known as the West Kirk – was built in 1755, by James Gibbs.
+A rebuilt church – known as the West Kirk – was built in 1755.
+It is the only James Gibbs. building in Scotland.
 This is still used for regular worship.
-The other section – the East Kirk – though it was still complete and retained a wooden medieval roof similar to that which survives at King's College Chapel], Old Aberdeen, was rebuilt in 1837, by Archibald Simpson, and had to be again rebuilt following a fire in 1874.
-Extensive renovation and archeological work is currently taking place in the East Kirk.
-The foundations of earlier phases of the kirk, many medieval burials, and large numbers of architectural fragments are among the rich finds from this important site.
+The other section – the East Kirk – though it was still complete and retained a wooden medieval roof similar to that which survives at King's College Chapel, Old Aberdeen, was rebuilt in 1837, by Archibald Simpson, and had to be again rebuilt following a fire in 1874.
+Extensive renovation and archaeological work is currently taking place in the East Kirk.
+The foundations of earlier phases of the Kirk, many medieval burials, and large numbers of architectural fragments are among the rich finds from this important site.

 The Oil Chapel was dedicated in 1990 to mark 25 years of North Sea oil.
 The chapel hosts a book of remembrance to all those who have died offshore in British waters.